aroemers/crustimoney/README.md

 ```

 Without the hard cut, the parse would be successful (because of the `maybe` combinator).
-But, since the text clearly opens a bracket, it would be better to fail.
+But, since the text clearly opens a parenthesis, it would be better to fail.
 The hard cut enforces this, as the missing `")"` error cannot backtrack beyond it.
-So from a user's standpoint, a cut can already very beneficial.
+So from a user's standpoint, a cut can already be very beneficial.

 The second major benefit is that the parser can release everything in its cache before the cut position.
 It will never need this again.
-This behaviour makes that well placed hard cuts - especially when parsing repeating structures - can alleviate the memory requirements to be constant.
+This behaviour makes that well placed hard cuts can - especially when parsing repeating structures - alleviate the memory requirements to be constant.

 Note that a cut can only be used within a `chain`, and never as the first element.
 The preceding parser(s) should consume some input, and that input should only be valid for that chain of parser(s) at that point.